 Although the risk of cancer is lower in vegetarians, the evidence would suggest that eating non-red meat in moderation is probably safe provided the diet is otherwise very healthy.
 There are of course some benefits to eating meat – it is the most easily absorbed source of vitamin B12, protein and iron pre-menopausal women, teenage girls and young children, – all of whom are at high risk of iron deficiency and would benefit from regular meat in their diets.
 The same applies to adults with cancer if recovering from a period of malnutrition, such as a prolonged period of poor appetite, or a recent operation as, undoubtedly, meat is a good source of protein.
 A further study also showed that beef reared on grass as free range had good levels of omega 3 particularly those reared organically.
 A serving of extra-lean good quality meat, less 2-3 times a week may not be harmful.

-Summary – 30 tips to aid healthy meat eating:
+Summary – 30 tips to aid meat and health:

 - If you eat meat go for quality not quantity